 In compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA), Florence-Darlington Technical College will not disclose educational records concerning its students except for directory information and as otherwise stated below.
 FERPA protects the privacy of education records, and establishes the right of students to inspect and to review their education records.
 Directory information is considered to be the student's name, address, telephone number, email address, date of attendance, major field of study, degrees and awards received, and the weight, height and related information of athletic team member.
-Students must notify the Registrar in writing within thirty (30) days of the receipt of this notification, that he or she does not want any or all of the information may also be released for College publications, commencement, announcements, press releases and advertisements.
+Students must notify the Registrar in writing within thirty (30) days of the receipt of this notification, that he or she does not want any or all of the information designated as directory information disclosed.
+In such case, no directory information will be released.
+Directory information may also be released for College publications, commencement, announcements, press releases and advertisements.